rachitmore/Ineuron-course-scraping/README.md

 ## Usage
 To use this web scraping application, follow these steps:
-1. Run the main script: `python application.py`
+1. Run the Flask application: `python application.py`
+2. Open your web browser and navigate to `http://127.0.0.1:5000/`
-2. Search the course in the search bar.
+3. Search for the course in the search bar.
-3. The application will fetch data from the iNeuron website, focusing on course title, mode, curriculum, and pricing.
+4. The application will fetch data from the iNeuron website, focusing on course title, mode, curriculum, and pricing.
-4. View the extracted data in the output.
+5. View the extracted data in the output.

 ## Technologies Used
 The following technologies were used in the development of this web scraping project: